jshaw86/terraform-gke/README.md

 11. You can now start deploying apps to your GKE Cluster.

-To deploy basic apps you can follow the Kubernetes (https://kubernetes.io/docs/tutorials/kubernetes-basics/) guide.
+To deploy basic apps you can follow the [Kubernetes Basics](https://kubernetes.io/docs/tutorials/kubernetes-basics/) tutorial.

 If you want to try out [Istio](https://istio.io/) you can follow my Istio quick demo guide here https://kubernetes.io/docs/tutorials/kubernetes-basics/